 What really surprised me about the feel of the Emma mattress was how bouncy it was.
 All foam mattresses typically have very little bounce, but thanks to the thick layers of high resiliency foam inside Emma, it actually has a fair bit of bounce!
 It also looks and feels like it’s going to last well, and the edges are stronger than I was expecting (foam mattresses typically have weak edges).

-There isn’t going to be much body contouring with Emma as there is just the one contouring foam layer, but if you’re looking for a firm mattress that has a bit of bounce, Emma could be a great choice for you.
+There isn’t going to be much body contouring with Emma as there is just the one contouring foam layer, but if you’re looking for a comfortably medium-firm mattress that has a bit of bounce, Emma could be a great choice for you.